 There are a few common deadline structures when it comes to corporate matching gifts.
 These include:

-- The end of the calendar year in which the donation was made, plus a grace period (often of a few months).
+The end of the calendar year in which the donation was made, plus a grace period of a few months.

-The first thing you need to do when answering the software question is determine whether to invest in software in the first place.
-While it is technically possible to manage a matching gift program without automation, most companies opt to use a CSR platform to help scale and automate the matching gift process through innovative tech solutions.
+Determine whether your business needs to invest in software in the first place.
+While it’s possible to manage a matching gift program without automation, most companies opt to use a CSR platform to help scale and automate the matching gift process through innovative tech solutions.

-As you’re exploring your options, consider asking yourself (and your team) the following types of questions:
+As you’re exploring your options, consider asking yourself (and your team) the following questions:

-- How many team members does the company currently employ?
-Do you have plans to expand in the near future?
+- How many team members does my company currently employ?
+Do we have plans to expand soon?

-- Do you (or a member of your team) have the capacity to research, screen, and approve thousands of nonprofit causes?
+- Does my team have the capacity to research, screen, and approve thousands of nonprofit causes?

-- Do you (or a member of your team) have the bandwidth to review each match request submitted by an employee at your company?
+- Do we have the bandwidth to review each match request submitted by an employee at your company?

-- Are you aiming to provide the simplest possible process for employees to request their matching gifts?
+- How do we provide a simple process for employees to request their matching gifts?

-Overall, matching gift software is a huge time saver that can go a long way toward strengthening the long-term value of your program.
-But if it’s not in the budget now (though there are cost-effective solutions for all sorts of businesses), you can always come back to these steps at a later date.
+Overall, CSR software is a huge time saver that can go a long way toward strengthening the long-term value of your program.
+But if it’s not in the budget now (though there are cost-effective solutions for all types of businesses), you can always come back to these steps at a later date.

 If you’ve decided to invest in corporate giving software, now is the time to begin exploring your options.
 Luckily, you have a wide range of providers to choose from, so you’re sure to find one that best suits your needs.